csegundo/ResponsivePopup/README.md

 <script src="cpopup.js"></script>
 ```

-Luego en tu código JS donde quieras crear un popup tan solo deberás llamar al objeto del plugin para crearlo, pasandole como parámetros el título y el nombre del icono de FontAwesome.
+Luego en tu código JS donde quieras crear un popup tan solo deberás llamar al objeto del plugin para crearlo, pasandole como parámetros el título, el nombre del icono de FontAwesome y la velocidad, siendo estos dos últimos opcionales.

-_Then in your JS code where you want to create a popup, you just have to call the plugin object to create it, passing the title and the name of the FontAwesome icon as parameters._
+_Then in your JS code where you want to create a popup, you just have to call the plugin object to create it, passing the title, the name of the FontAwesome icon and the speed as parameters, the latter two being optional._

 ```
 var popup = CPOPUP.create('The title', 'info');